top of page

 The Book of Matthew is the first book placed in the New Testament.

-There is no direct evidence that Matthew wrote the book.
+There is no direct evidence that Matthew wrote the book, but scholars assume that he did.

 18. What Bible book tells about the first family on Earth?